pymumu/smartdns/en/docs/config/client-rule.md

 # Client Rules

-smartdns supports setting different rules for clients based on their IP addresses, allowing for:
+smartdns supports setting different rules for clients based on their IP addresses or MAC addresses, allowing for:

   * Parental control: Restricting access to specific websites for certain clients.
   * Access control: Prohibiting unauthorized clients from making queries.